Before the Test

 - Your ultrasound test is performed by specially trained technologists and interpreted by a vascular physician.

 - You will lie on a padded examining table during the test.

 - A small amount of water-soluble gel is applied to the skin over the area to be examined.
 The gel does not harm your skin or stain your clothes.

 - A small device called a transducer is placed over the gel-coated area to be examined.
 The transducer produces images on the ultrasound screen.
 The transducer is held in place until the blood flow information has been recorded.

 - There may be some minor discomfort during the exam when the technologist applies pressure to your arms or legs.
 You may hear noises when the technologist listens to the blood flow and records the measurements.

 After the Test

 The gel will be wiped off your skin.
-You may go home or to your other scheduled appointments after the test.
-There are no activity restrictions after the test.
+There are no special instructions to follow after the test.
+You may go home or to your other scheduled appointments after the vascular ultrasound.

 Are there any risks or side effects?

 Studies have shown there are no harmful side effects of the vascular ultrasound test.